cyclus/cyclus.github.com/source/cep/cep26.rst

 Additionally the change from preference to unit cost on the request is primarily a nomenclature change.
 Therefore this update will be simple.
 The majority of the work required will be updating all calls of this function currently in use throughout the many archetypes and cyclus core code.
+It is important to note that preference will still exist on requests and bids but will not be the primary metric for the greedy solver (it will function as more a tie breaker).

 Once Bids and Requests have their own unit costs, updating the default solver for cyclus will be done to perform a global optimization of the entire trade system each